 For this super simple busy bag I gathered several clean peanut butter jar lids.
 You could easily use whatever small containers you have on hand.
 Egg cartons and muffin tins work very well, too.

-Then I places the lids and a large handful of buttons into the zip-top bag.
-I made sure there were roughly the same number of buttons for each color.
+Then I placed the lids and a large handful of buttons into the zip-top bag.
+I made sure there was roughly the same number of buttons for each color.

 Click the link below to download this free printable busy bag label.